-Almost all issues are caused by the following two things - check these first:
+Almost all issues are caused by the following things - check these first:

-In the rare case that neither of those apply to you, there can be a variety of other causes for issues, but the most common ones are:
+In the rare case that none of those apply to you, there can be a variety of other causes for issues, but the most common ones are:

 - Using an older unsupported version of Windows, such as Windows 7 or older.
 (Consider upgrading, as Microsoft dropped support for Windows 7!)